darigak/Inventory_management/README.md

 1/1/2020 - 12/13/2020 sales data was provided by the business owner that contained details about date items were sold on, quantities sold and generalized shipping information.

-Additionally, detailed item descriptions were obtained from Etsy API.
+Additionally, detailed item descriptions were obtained from <a href="https://www.etsy.com/developers/documentation/getting_started/api_basics">Etsy API</a>.
 Descriptions included item titles, descriptions, tags used to search for items on the website, number of views and favorers on Etsy.
 Tags were later used to group items into categories; 12 categories in total.

 As an example, let's focus our analysis on category 1 to determine the best algorithm to predict future demand.